Bai people: History

-The origin of Bai was heavily debated over roughly the past century.
-Ironically those debates were of the groups of people who were assimilated into Bai, rather than the issue per se.
-According to archaeological excavations around the Lake Erhai, Bai people could have originated in the lake area.
-The earliest human site was discovered in the early 20th century, which was called the paleolithic Malong relics of Mt.
-Cangshan (苍山马龙遗址), dated circa 4000 bp.
-The late sites include Haimenkou of Jianchuan (剑川海门口, 3000 bp), Baiyangcun of Binchuan (宾川白羊村, 3500 bp), and Dabona of Xiangyun(祥云大波那, 2350 bp).
+The origin of the Bai people has been heavily debated over the past century, though those debates mainly focus on the groups of people who were assimilated.
+According to archaeological excavations around Lake Erhai, the Bai people may have originated in the area around the lake.
+The earliest human site, discovered in the early 20th century, was called the Paleolithic Malong relics of Mt.
+Cangshan (苍山马龙遗址), dated circa 4000 BP.
+The late sites include Haimenkou of Jianchuan (剑川海门口, 3000 BP), Baiyangcun of Binchuan (宾川白羊村, 3500 BP), and Dabona of Xiangyun (祥云大波那, 2350 BP).

 The Bai are mentioned in Tang dynasty texts as the 'Bo (or Bai) People'.
-If the Bo transcription is correct then it would mean the earliest mention of the Bai was in the third century BCE in a text called Lushi Chunqi (Spring and Autumn Annals of Master Lu Buwei).
-It was then mentioned again in Sima Qian's Records of the Grand Historian in the first century BCE.
+Assuming the Bo transcription is correct, the earliest mention of the Bai was in the third century BCE in a text called Lüshi Chunqiu (Spring and Autumn Annals of Master Lü Buwei).
+They were mentioned again in Sima Qian's Records of the Grand Historian in the first century BCE.

-The Bai made up one of the tribes who helped establish the Nanzhao Kingdom (649-902).
-The Dali Kingdom (937-1253) was founded by a Bai named Duan Siping whose family had played major roles in the Nanzhao Kingdom.
-It's likely that the Bai were one of the elite ethnic groups that ruled and composed the population of the two kingdoms.
-After the collapse of the Dali Kingdom by the Mongols, the Bai never again enjoyed full political independence.
+The Bai were one of the tribes that helped establish Nanzhao (649–902).
+In 937, the Dali Kingdom was founded by Duan Siping, a Bai man whose family had played a major role in the Nanzhao Kingdom, advocated for the "relief of corvée" (宽徭役) and joined 37 tribes in eastern Yunnan to instigate a rebellion.
+The Dali Kingdom persisted for about 300 years (937-1253), facilitating the Bai's establishment of internal cohesion centered around the Erhai Lake.

+In 1253, the Mongols led by Kublai Khan conquered the Dali Kingdom.
+The Yuan dynasty established Yunnan Province, created administrative districts in the Erhai region, and retained the Duan Family, the former rulers of Dali, to oversee the region.

+In 1381, the Ming dynasty army defeated the Yuan forces, deposed the former ruler of Dali, instituted Dali Prefecture, and subsequently Han Chinese soldiers and migrants entered the Dali region to cultivate the land.